AllenNeuralDynamics/harp.device.quac/README.md

 |           |                         |

 ## Working Principle
+The following section details how the underlying firmware generates waveforms.

 ### Selectable Player Architecture
 Each channel features a modular approach to dividing up the work of playing waveforms.